 The University of Central Florida is a younger school.
 Founded in 1963 and located in Orlando, it provides a more metropolitan experience than some other schools in Florida.

 UCF is focused on research and has a diverse student body, as 49.1% of students are minorities.
 In addition, 57% of first-time-in-college students graduate with no educational debt!

-The University of South Florida is an exciting, growing school that offers students the opportunity to attend a high-quality research institution at a low cost.
+The University of South Florida is an exciting, growing school that offers students the opportunity to attend a high-quality research institution and receive a world-class education at a low cost.
 If you’re interested in research but don’t want to pay the high costs of a private university, USF may be a good fit for you!

 With Mos, you get access to the largest scholarship pool in America.
 Get started today!